 The new allowances could also affect taxpayers who make Gift Aid donations.
 A charity can reclaim the tax on a Gift Aid donation only if the individual has paid the amount of tax being reclaimed.
 Prior to April 2016 this would also have included dividend tax credits and tax deducted at source on interest income.

 With the introduction of the SA and DA, any income within these allowances is not taxed so the tax reclaim by the charity does not relate to tax paid.
-Where this happens the individual is responsible for ensuring that the donation is covered and HMRC have powers to recover any shortfall from the taxpayer.
+Where this happens the individual is responsible for ensuring that the donation is covered.
+HMRC have powers to recover any shortfall from the taxpayer.

 So people with lower levels of income and dividends or savings below the DA or SA amounts who make Gift Aid donations could be affected.
 Individuals will need to withdraw any Gift Aid declarations that they have made to ensure that they do not get hit with a tax bill.